farao-community/farao-community.github.io/pages/docs/castor/linear-problem/unoptimized-cnec-filler-pst.md

 ## Contribution to the objective function {#objective-function}

-Given the updated constraints above, the "un-optimised CNECs" will no longer count in the minimum margin (thus in the objective function) unless their margin is decreased.
+Given the updated constraints above, the "un-optimised CNECs" will no longer count in the minimum margin (thus in the objective function) unless they are overloaded and their associated PST cannot relieve the overload.